Kazakhstan: Independence

+Donald Trump meets with Kassym-Jomart Tokayev in the Oval Office in 2025.

 Kazakhstan declared its sovereignty within the Soviet Union on 25 October 1990.
 Following the failed August 1991 coup attempt in Moscow, the country proclaimed full independence on 16 December 1991, becoming the last Soviet republic to do so.
 Ten days after Kazakhstan's declaration, the Soviet Union itself dissolved.
 This period marked a significant turning point in Kazakhstan's history, as it embarked on a new political and economic path separate from Moscow's control.

 Nursultan Nazarbayev, the communist-era leader of Kazakhstan, became the country's first president.
 Under his leadership, Kazakhstan transitioned from a Soviet-era planned economy to a market economy, focusing on privatization and foreign investments.
 The emphasis on economic reform, particularly in the oil sector, helped Kazakhstan become one of Central Asia's most economically powerful nations.
 By 2006, Kazakhstan contributed around 60% of the region's GDP, primarily through its oil exports.
 However, political reforms lagged behind these economic strides, and Nazarbayev maintained an authoritarian rule throughout his presidency.

 In 1997, Nazarbayev moved the capital from Almaty, the country's largest city, to Astana (later renamed Nur-Sultan in 2019), a decision that symbolized the government's desire to modernize and assert control over the country's vast territories.
 The capital city change was part of broader efforts to establish a new national identity and shift the political center from former Soviet-era heartlands.